 Your child’s home routines are adhered to so there is a smooth transition from home to nursery.
 We offer a bespoke settling in time for you and your child, including offering a home visit with your child’s key person.
 The home visit allows your child to meet the person who will be caring for them in their own environment and from our experience, we have found that the move to nursery is easier for those who receive a home visit.

-Although this is our preferred approach it is not the only option, within our nursery building young children are able to take a nap in one of our coracles.
+Within our nursery building young children are able to take a nap in one of our coracles or our beautiful stacking cots, two of which are accessible to babies independently.
 The beauty of using the coracle is the children are able to self-regulate their sleep and take a rest when they need it.

 While in Tiny Turtles, your baby is provided with open ended activities, enabling them to freely experiment and learn.
 We will encourage children to explore their environment, build on their interests and help them to discover new things.
 No two days are the same.